thehajime/dnsext/docs/dug.md

 ### Basic

-Specify a target domain optically plus record type.
+Specify a target domain optionally plus record type.
 This pair can also be specified two times or more:

 ```
 % dug www.iij.ad.jp a www.iijlab.net aaaa